yfyang86/paftoga/README.md

 emplik3
 ====
-Paftoga may use several function provided in [emplik]: cran.r-project.org/web/packages/emplik "emplik".
+Paftoga may use several functions provided in [emplik]: cran.r-project.org/web/packages/emplik "emplik".
 After proper profiling, at least in one dimensional case of the hypothesis testing program *el.cen.EM*, the computational speed could be promoted dramaticly using C/C++.
 One doen't need to rewrite it in pure C/C++ code.

 - I provide a `cumsumsurv` which could calculate `rev(cumsum(rev(x)))` in C code.
 - A C-code uniroot funtion is provided.